 Method 2: If your stove is uneven or you need the burner space for the rest of the meal, you can put the pan in a 375F oven at this point and let them cook in there for 30 to 40 minutes instead of on the stove.
 This method is also more likely to result in more evenly browned endives.

-- When the endives are very tender, remove the lid (and the foil, if you used it), return the pan to the stove if it's been in the oven, and cook over medium heat until any liquid in the pan evaporates and the endives start to brown, if necessary.
+- When the endives are very tender, remove the lid (and the foil or parchment paper, if you used it), return the pan to the stove if it's been in the oven, and cook over medium heat until any liquid in the pan evaporates and the endives start to brown, if necessary.
 Turn the endives over and cook them until they are browned all over.
 Note that if you added sugar in Step 2, you'll need to watch them quite carefully at this point, since the added sugar will make them brown more quickly.
 Serve them hot or warm.